mathewgaohu/Notes/Installations/Install_FEniCS_docker.md

 * `-d`
 it means the container will run background.

-* `-w /home`
+* `-w /home/fenics`
-it means the working directory (the directory when you open jupyter) is `/home`.
+it means the working directory (the directory when you open jupyter) is `-w /home/fenics`.
-I think it is better to set it as the parent directory as I did, because then you can separate your folder and fenics.
+I think it is better to set it as the parent directory as I did, because then you can view hippylib tutorials after you install hippylib.

-* `-v $(pwd):/home/Local`
-it mirrors you files in the `$(pwd)` to the directory `/home/Local`.
-Here `/home/Local` wasn't there, so docker will create a folder named 'Local' in the directory `/home`.

 * `'jupyter-notebook --ip=0.0.0.0'` this is to run the code inside quotes.
 So it will open a jupyter-notebook.